Atchison, Topeka & Santa Fe 2-10-4 "Texas" Locomotives in the USA

 Class 5011 (Locobase 91)

 Data from tables and diagrams in 1947 Locomotive Cyclopedia.
-See also "Atchison, Topeka and Santa Fe steam engine diagrams and blueprints," Kansas Memory, a website of the Kansas Historical Society, diagram at []; and "New Locomotives on the Santa Fe", Baldwin Locomotive Magazine, Volume 1, No 3 ( Third Quarter, 1944), pp. 24-25.
+See also "Atchison, Topeka and Santa Fe steam engine diagrams and blueprints," Kansas Memory, a website of the Kansas Historical Society, diagram at [link]; and "New Locomotives on the Santa Fe", Baldwin Locomotive Magazine, Volume 1, No 3 ( Third Quarter, 1944), pp. 24-25.
 (Many thanks to Chris Hohl for his 22 September 2017 email reporting unlikely boiler pressure values for 177 entries.
 A Locobase macro caused the error .Hohl's 9 January 2022 email noted slight differences in engine weight, maximum axle loading, wheel bases, tube length, and superheater area) Baldwin works numbers were 70817-70841 in 1944.

 These were the last twenty five 2-10-4s built for the Santa Fe.
 Built during WW II as oil burners, they represented the peak of rigid-wheelbase freight locomotive design (although their unusually tall drivers allowed their use, quite successfully, in passenger service).